 5. Plus500 – Best for Beginners

-After creating an account and verifying your identity, you can start trading stock CFDs (Plus500 doesn’t support trade of real shares).
+After creating an account and verifying your identity, you can start trading stock CFDs (Plus500 doesn’t support the trade of real shares).
 But you first need to make a deposit of at least £100.
 Supported deposit and withdrawal options for UK residents include credit cards and debit cards, eWallets like Skrill, and PayPal, and bank transfers.

 There is no maximum investing amount and you have access to leverages of up to 1:5 when trading stock on Plus500.